 Individualized, advanced study to focus on outcomes not addressed in existing courses or of special interest to a student.
+P/NP grading.
+Prerequisites: instructor approval.
 Recommended preparation: prior coursework in the discipline.
-Instructor approval required.
-Credits: 1 to 4

 GENERAL SCIENCE

 GS 104 - PHYSICAL SCIENCE: PHYSICS

 Energy is used as the theme to develop basic understanding of introductory principles of physics.
 Energy topics include mechanical, acoustic, heat, electric, radiant and nuclear.
 Emphasis placed on practical application of various energy forms.
 Recommended preparation: one year of high school algebra or equivalent or concurrent enrollment in MTH 060.